fizge/1-SENECA-UDC_Coil_Proyect/background_doc.md

 3. Sprint 3: The documentation team worked on completing the second half of the documentation plan.
 The developers further researched Python libraries (tkinter, PyQt, and wxpython).
 4. Sprint 4: The documentation team worked on creating the preliminary README and GitHub document.
 The developer team worked on creating linear models for prediction using the GUI, and improving the graphical interface.
 5. Sprint 5: The developers worked on creating file selection and saving features.
 The documentation team worked on revising the README and GitHub document.
-6. Spring 6: The developers further worked on the file selection, saving features and creating a polished user interface for Trackr.
+6. Sprint 6: The developers further worked on the file selection, saving features and creating a polished user interface for Trackr.
 The documentation team worked on revising the README by including Trackr user interface images.
 7. Sprint 7: The developers worked on improving the user interface, incorporating making predictions using an uploaded model, and recovering previously saved models.
 The documentation team worked on revising the README to include these new features.
 8. Sprint 8: The documentation team worked on completing the GitHub documentation and README.
 The developers worked on revising the user interface to make it more user friendly.